chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Completed Tasks (newest first)

+- [x] fix: Do not add completion suggestion for expected type when we have `item.` already
 - [x] fix: copy stack trace should only be available for failed test
 - [x] feat: Implement method from abstractmethod sitae
 - [x] feat: Remove signature annotations